An independent research database No paid placement · No referral fees

 AS 1170.2 Wind loading on structures

 Sets the wind force every Australian building must be engineered to resist.
-Cyclone zones use the most stringent category (C and D).
+Cyclone zones (categories C and D) use the most stringent ratings.

 AS 1288 Glass in buildings

-Defines safe glass thickness, type (toughened, laminated) and installation method for windows, splashbacks, balustrades, and pool fences.
+Defines safe glass thickness, type (toughened, laminated) and installation for windows, splashbacks, balustrades and pool fences.

 AS 1576 Scaffolding